Pretro/gymstore/README.md

 4. Laptop

-Friends and family tested the site by login in and writing about their stories.
+Friends and family tested the site registering and testing the mail verification function They made purchases without problem.
 This was also made to point out any bugs and/or user experience issues.

 ### __Known Bugs__